areebajilani2/vortextech-webdev-week1/README.md

 VortexTech Web Development Internship, Week 1 (Beginner).

 ## What's included
-- `index.html` — page structure: Header, About, Skills, Contact, Footer (semantic tags)
+- `index.html` — page structure: Header, About, Skills, Contact, Footer
-- `style.css` — all styling (no inline styles), including a Flexbox layout for the skills list, a consistent 3-color scheme, and a media query for mobile responsiveness
+- `style.css` — all styling , including a Flexbox layout for the skills
+  list, a consistent 3-color scheme, and a media query for mobile responsiveness

 ## How to run it